ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>Optional: Skip validation of the org and space names when they are specified.
 Skipping validation decreases processing time, but an invalid logging configuration does not correctly forward logs.</dd>

 <dt><code>--force-update</code></dt>
 <dd>Force your Fluentd pods to update to the latest version.
-Fluentd must be at the latest version in order to change your logging configurations.</dd>
+Fluentd must be at the latest version to change your logging configurations.</dd>

 <dt><code>--output json</code></dt>
 <dd>Optional: Prints the command output in JSON format.</dd>